 This thing is tiny!

 As for having an external SSD, well it's just very likely I'll run out of space backing up SD cards on my laptop if I'm traveling with one.
 Samsung's USB-C SSDs were just what I was looking for: tiny, lightweight and fast.
 I have two now — the original 1TB T1 model and the later 1TB T3 model.
-Though the new T5 model is out now so you should consider that one instead of the older models I have.
+Though there is a newer T5 model out now.